High Priority MeasureYes

 A HEDIS measure that highlights inappropriate antibiotic prescribing in adults for a common respiratory condition will help to raise awareness among clinicians and patients about inappropriate antibiotic use.
 Antibiotics are most often inappropriately prescribed in adults with acute bronchitis/bronchiolitis.
 This measure builds on an existing HEDIS measure targeting inappropriate antibiotic prescribing for members with upper respiratory infection (common cold), where antibiotics are also most often inappropriately prescribed.
 (Chandran R., 2001, Gonzales R., J.F.
 Steiner, et al, 1999)

 Clinical Recommendation Statements

-Clinical guidelines do not support antibiotic treatment of otherwise healthy adults with acute bronchitis due to the viral origin of acute bronchitis.
+Clinical guidelines do not support antibiotic treatment of otherwise healthy adults with acute bronchitis/bronchiolitis due to the viral origin of acute bronchitis/bronchiolitis.
 Patients with chronic bronchitis, COPD or other chronic comorbidity may be treated with antibiotics and are therefore excluded from the measure denominator.
 (Gonzales R., D.C.
 Malone, J.H.
 Maselli, et al, 2001)